phoenixlan/phoenixjs/README.md

 ## Requirements

-You need to install commitizen: `yarn global add commitizen`
+You need to install commitizen: `yarn global add commitizen` in order to develop.
+I am so sorry.

 ## Commit rules